Last Updated on August 4, 2022

 Are sand dunes constructive or destructive?

 Sand dunes are constructive: they are built via deposition by the constructive force of wind which shifts rock particles on top of each other until a sandhill is formed.
+They can be formed in both coastal and inland areas, usually near strong currents, deserts, or volcanoes.

 Are sand dunes formed by erosion or deposition?